 If you live off campus and are not returning to Newport: Once it has been determined that you are not returning to Newport and will not be using your meal plan, the University will provide you with the remaining credit for your plan, minus the previous 14-day credit.
 This additional credit will be posted to students' tuition account by the end of April.
 If you are in a credit balance position, a check can be processed by making a request through E Refund, which is a link found on the left side in the portal.

-If you are currently living off campus in Newport: Beginning Monday, April 13, if you would like access to the grab-and-go options available at Miley Mart, you may partake in them through the meal plan.
+If you are currently living off campus in Newport: If you would like access to the grab-and-go options available at Miley Mart, you may partake in them through the meal plan.
 Please complete the survey emailed to you on March 23 to indicate your intended use of the meal plan so that food may be stocked accordingly and that your Salve ID card may be programmed for access to Miley Hall.
 If you are living off campus and are worried about access to food, please don't hesitate to ask for assistance by calling (401) 341-2145 or emailing email@example.com.

 Salve Regina has moved the returning student reservation deposit deadline to May 1 and will more fully evaluate that date in the coming month.
 In the interim, any student who has not paid the deposit will not be restricted in any way, including for course registration purposes.